-I love juice but I also love to have smoothies once in a while.
+I love juice, but I also like to have smoothies once in a while.

 Hurom has taken the widely popular HU-100 (at least in Asia) and improved it by adding a juice tap, an adjustable pulp control lever and a couple of cleaning brushes.

 The adjustable pulp control lever is what makes this machine capable of making sorbets according to Hurom but can it replace a blender?

 A quick look at the features of the Hurom HH Series